 Newcastle West Tidy Towns deserves a special mention.
 It now has six bronze medals to its credit, a huge achievement, and this year is hoping to win silver.

 Each year, the town hosts Eigse Michael Hartnett, a literary and arts festival with a very special atmosphere.
 It is run by a local committee in partnership with Limerick City and County Council and brings leading writers, poets, artists and thinkers to the town

 The Great Southern Trail Group is another voluntary group which has achieved a lot.
-Their work over 20 years brought the 40k Great Southern Greenway into being, the first long-distance greenway in the country and part of the Euro-Vélo 1 route.
+Their work over 20 years brought the 39km Limerick Greenway into being, the first long-distance greenway in the country and part of the Euro-Vélo 1 route.
 It is now under the management of Limerick City and County Council and there are plans for to extend it east to the city and to continue it on to Listowel.

 Over the past three years, a new organisation has evolved in the town: the Newcastle West Development Association an umbrella organisation which brings together the Chamber of Commerce, the Business Association, Tidy Towns and the Community Council.
 This new association is now spearheading a five year plan for the town in a dynamic collaboration with Limerick City and County Council and the Newcastle West Municipal District.

 A number of elements of that five-year plan are already underway with the development of a Regional Athletics Hub and a visitor centre at Fullers Folly.